 The skin, outermost layer of the human body serves as the body’s initial barrier against both external harmful substances and foreign particles.
 It is the largest organ of the human body and functions as a barrier between outside and inside environment.
 Skin is composed of different layers, cells, and tissues.

 Human skin plays an important role in overall health and well-being, which is divided into three main areas namely: dermis, epidermis and hypodermis.

 Here, in this article let us discuss the differences between dermis and epidermis.
 The main difference between epidermis and dermis lies in their structure.

-Epidermis vs Dermis
+Differences Between Epidermis and Dermis

-|Outer most layer of cells that cover the body of an organism||A layer of living cells below epidermis consisting of nerve endings, blood vessel, sweat glands and hair follicle|
+|An outer most layer of cells that cover the body of an organism||A layer of living cells below epidermis consisting of nerve endings, blood vessel, sweat glands and hair follicle|

 |Doesn’t contain blood vessels||Comprises a thin network of vessels known as capillaries|

-|No nerves present in epidermis||Comprises nerves that conduct nerve impulses from central nervous system towards the brain.
-Sensation of pain originates from the open nerve ending of this layer.|
+|No nerves present in the epidermis||Comprises nerves that conduct nerve impulses from the central nervous system towards the brain.
+The sensation of pain originates from the open nerve ending of this layer.|

 |Found in both plants and animals||Found in animals only|